-43. Lehigh Viaduct Trail
+Priority 8: Lehigh Viaduct Trail

-The Lehigh Viaduct Trail is a conceptual trail connecting the Delaware River waterfront to neighborhoods in north Philadelphia via an unused rail viaduct, the Lehigh Viaduct.
+The Lehigh Viaduct Trail is a conceptual trail connecting the Delaware River waterfront to neighborhoods in north Philadelphia via the unused Lehigh Viaduct.
 The project was recommended as a potential high-impact project in GreenPlan Philadelphia.
 The project scored low in project status because it is conceptual.

-The project scored high in demand because it is in close proximity to several schools, parks, recreation centers, and high use transit stations, in an area of high concentration of pedestrian and bicycle commuting and low vehicle ownership, and would fill a gap in the Walkable Access to Public Open Space map.
+The project scored high in demand because it is in close proximity to several schools, parks, recreation centers, and high-use transit stations, in an area with a high concentration of pedestrian and bicycle commuting and low vehicle ownership, and would fill a gap in the Walkable Access to Public Open Space map.

-The project scored low in connectivity because would not connect to an existing trail, however it would connect to the proposed Delaware River Trail and the East Coast Greenway.
+The project scored low in connectivity because it would not connect to an existing trail, however it would connect to the proposed Delaware River Trail and the East Coast Greenway.

-The project scored low in feasibility because land ownership is not secured and there are significant barriers towards development, including likely environmental contamination, site control, .
+The project scored low in feasibility because land ownership is not secured and there are significant barriers towards development, including likely environmental contamination and lack of site control.